-Cooking legumes from scratch can be intimidating.
+Cooking dried legumes can be intimidating.
 For some reason, everybody seems to be thrown off by the whole idea of soaking and cooking legumes in the near future as opposed to making a dish instantaneously.
-But cooking legumes doesn’t require more than a pot of water, some heat, and time.
+But let me tell you – it doesn’t require more than a pot of water, some heat, and time.
 My hope is that by the end of this article, you’ll see that dried legumes are really not that difficult to prepare.

 Check for a Date